Staff fire safety training for employees

 At Cardinal Fire Protection, we offer all levels of essential fire safety training for employees and we have been helping businesses across the West Midlands improve their staff’s fire safety awareness for years.
 Whether you are in retail, construction, leisure, education or manufacturing, our fire safety engineers know the industry specific areas that they need to focus on during the training to obtain the best results.

-From the basics of fire knowledge and how to act in the event of a fire to specialised fire marshal training, our fire safety training courses give your employees the tools, knowledge and skills they need to spot fire risks and react to fires in the most effective manner to prevent damage and save lives.
+From the basics of fire knowledge (including our guide to BS5839) and how to act in the event of a fire to specialised fire marshal training, our fire safety training courses give your employees the tools, knowledge and skills they need to spot fire risks and react to fires in the most effective manner to prevent damage and save lives.

 Get in touch with us today to book your training!